Bruguiera sexangula: Distribution and habitat

 This mangrove is distributed eastwards along the tropical coasts of Southeast Asia from India to northern Australia and New Caledonia.
+It is native to the Andaman Islands, Bangladesh, the Bismarck Archipelago, Borneo, Cambodia, Christmas Island, Hainan, India, Java, the Lesser Sunda Islands, Malaysia, the Maluku Islands, Myanmar, New Guinea, Northern Territory, the Philippines, Queensland, Sri Lanka, Sulawesi, Sumatra, Thailand, and Vietnam.
 It is found on various substrates usually in the upper reaches of river-mouth estuaries with high rainfall and significant freshwater inflow.

 Ecology

 The large flowers of the mangrove are bird-pollinated.
 The petals are under tension and hold loose pollen; when the flower is probed, the pollen is released explosively over the head of the visiting bird.

 Uses

 The mangrove has various traditional uses in Asia.
 The developing embryos and the fruits are cooked and eaten after soaking.
 Juice from the fruits is used to treat sore eyes, shingles and burns.
 The timber is heavy, hard and strong and is used as poles as well as for firewood and charcoal.